 Pod Aniolami serves traditional Polish food and marinated, grilled meats.
 Dine in a Gothic cellar for a unique experience.
 They open at 12:45 pm.

-Make sure you read our article 25 Great Things to do in Krakow, which covers the best things to do in Krakow in greater detail than this post.
+For more information about Krakow, read our article about the best things to do in Krakow, which covers many of these sites in greater detail than this post.
 Plus, it gives you a few more spots to consider adding to this Krakow itinerary, if you have more than 3 days in Krakow.

 Main Market Square (Rynek Glowny)